zanutt/AzureAiDoc/README.md

 pip install -r requirements.txt
 ```

 Configure the .env file with the required environment variables.
+The variables in the .env file are the ones you saved during the initial steps.

 ### Running the Application